Video Game Lawsuit Updates and 2026 Status

 The California Coordinated Proceeding

-The center of the addiction litigation is a coordinated proceeding in Los Angeles Superior Court that gathers more than one hundred cases against companies including Roblox, Epic Games, Microsoft, and Activision.
+The center of the addiction litigation is a coordinated proceeding in Los Angeles Superior Court, JCCP No. 5363, that gathers more than one hundred cases against companies including Roblox, Epic Games, Microsoft, and Activision.
 The complaints allege that popular games were designed with features such as loot boxes, intermittent rewards, virtual currency, and engagement loops that encourage compulsive use, particularly in minors, and that families were not warned.

 The proceeding coordinates discovery, expert work, and motion practice across the cases.
 Some Fortnite cases have entered discovery, and early trial scheduling has been discussed.
 For how coordinated proceedings work, see Mass Torts.